The John Burton Library and Resource Center

 - Stay up to date on the latest scholarship and research, request the purchase of new books, and access research resources through the Arlington Campus Library Conflict Resolution Portal and the infoguides.

-The beautiful new Arlington Campus Library is located on the second floor of Founders Hall.
+The Arlington Campus Library is located on the second floor of Founders Hall.
 Computers, study rooms and reading carols are readily available.

 The Law Library located in Hazel Hall on the Arlington Campus is also available for S-CAR students to use.
 The copy center is located in this library. in addition to copying and binding services, the copy center can print off and bind your e-reserves into a course pack for you.